rriemann/blog/about/index.md

 I built this website with the static site generator [Jekyll](https://jekylrb.com) and the Jekyll template [Hydejack](https://qwtel.com/hydejack/) in its pro version.
 The website is hosted at [Netlify](https://netlify.com/).

-The source code used to create this website is [publicly available on GitHub](https://github.com/rriemann/blog.riemann.cc/).

 *[PGP]: Pretty Good Privacy